upforde/Idun/CTGAN/README.md

 ## CTGAN: Modeling Tabular data using Conditional GAN

-The Conditional Tabular Generative Adversarial Network (CTGAN), sees further development on the issues brought up in the Tabular Generative Adversarial Network (tableGAN) where a conditional vector is introduced to better model continuous data distributions and class imbalance on discrete columns of data.
+The Conditional Tabular Generative Adversarial Network (CTGAN), sees further development on the issues brought up in the Tabular Generative Adversarial Network (tableGAN) where a conditional vector is introduced to better model continuous data distributions and resolve class imbalance on discrete columns of data.

 The original paper on CTGAN can be found [here](https://arxiv.org/abs/1907.00503).